"If God exists, I hope he has a good excuse."

 Science is not the only pathway to knowledge.
 But it is the most consistently reliable pathway to knowledge.

 Religion is man-made, and it shows.
-Religion is created by a creature that is half a chromosome away from being a chimpanzee.
+Religion was invented by a creature that is half a chromosome away from being a chimpanzee.

 5,000 years from now, archaeologists may excavate New York City, but they won't be able to prove that Spiderman existed ... no matter how many old books they find.